Get the Pet to the Vet

 • Let the children choose a pet and take the pet to the "Vet" sign.

-• Let the children take turns being the vet who helps each pet.
+• Have the children take turns being the vet who helps each pet.

 Identify, blend and manipulate sounds

-• When the pet gets all the way around the circle, let the last child get the pet to the vet.
+• When the pet gets all the way around, let the last child get the pet to the vet.

-• Give the children a paper and pencil and have them write words from dictation: pet, vet, met, get, let, set, bet, wet, net, yet.
+• Have the children write words from dictation: pet, vet, met, get, let, set, bet, wet.

 Read More